-ICBC plays a pivotal role in assuring the safety of British Columbians.
-Each year, the company invests in loss management and road safety programs that reduce the frequency and severity of accidents, and engages a dialogue among British Columbians about issues that affect individuals and their communities, from crime to fraud to safe driving.
+- The company works hard to keep rates low and stable.
+This helps make insurance accessible to all British Columbians, provides stability at a time when other parts of Canada have experienced significant rate volatility, and contributes to conditions that make BC an attractive and affordable province in which to live and work. - ICBC is also committed to meeting customer needs throughout BC, which means the company will provide reliable basic insurance to all qualified drivers and compete for optional insurance business in every community of this province. - Finally, ICBC plays a pivotal role in assuring the safety of British Columbians.
+Each year, the company invests in loss management and road safety programs that reduce the frequency and severity of accidents, and engages a dialogue about issues that affect individuals and their communities, from crime to fraud to safe driving.
 The company also provides no-fault accident benefits for medical and rehabilitation services that assist victims in returning to work and living independently in the shortest possible time.
+Further, the company embraces values of integrity, fairness and community.
+Through joint initiatives with schools, industry associations, and municipalities, ICBC involves the general public in promoting safe driving.
+The company also works in close conjunction with government ministries and the police to curtail vehicle thefts.